Nurse Q&A: Lifestyle, Misconceptions, and Frustrations

 “The silo-ing.
 How we cant work well with other departments and that even though I’m a nurse and work with physicians, other departments just next door have no clue what we do or the skills I’ve had to develop to do it.” – Annie

 1. Better, healthier relationships with each other.
 We’re so damn hard on each other.
-Judgemental.
+Judgmental.
 Mean.
 Passive aggressive.
 Get rid of it all I say.

 2. Uplift and support people when they make mistakes.
 We are all very much human yet expect to practice like robots.
 It’s unreasonable.